achakravorty/data-structures/CONTRIBUTING.md

 -->
 ## License

-By contributing to [Project Name], you agree that your contributions will be licensed under the [LICENSE](LICENSE) file of the project.
+By contributing to DataStructures, you agree that your contributions will be licensed under the [LICENSE](LICENSE) file of the project.